lucidrains/vector-quantize-pytorch/README.md

 <img src="./lfq.png" width="450px"></img>

 The research team behind <a href="https://arxiv.org/abs/2212.05199">MagViT</a> has released new SOTA results for generative video modeling.
-The core change between v1 and v2 of their architecture is using a new type of quantization, which is essentially the same as <a href="https://arxiv.org/abs/2309.15505">Finite Scalar Quantization</a> but with 2 levels (binary latents).
-(FSQ would be a generalization of this technique).
-However, this team chose to use extra entropy regularizations to promote codebook usage.
+A core change between v1 and v2 include a new type of quantization, look-up free quantization (LFQ), which eliminates the codebook and embedding lookup entirely.

-Finite scalar quantization and follow up papers will likely lead to further game changing results in generative modeling.
+This paper presents a simple LFQ quantizer of using independent binary latents.
+Other implementations of LFQ exist.
+However, the team shows that MAGVIT-v2 with LFQ significantly improves on the ImageNet benchmark.

+Developing a more advanced method of LFQ quantization without codebook-lookup could revolutionize generative modeling.

 You can use it simply as follows.
 Will be dogfooded at <a href="https://github.com/lucidrains/magvit2-pytorch">MagViT2 pytorch port</a>